My Health Partner Logo

 Gender

 Until their mid-50s (or until menopause), women tend to have lower bad cholesterol levels, and at any age higher good cholesterol levels.
-Still, after menopause (around age 55), LDL cholesterol levels in women increase.2,3
+Still, after menopause (around age 55), low-density lipoprotein (LDL) cholesterol levels in women increase.2,3

 icon